Pete-Hall/weekend-jquery-server-calculator/README.md

 - [x] create math logic on server side - works with 2 numbers (n + x works but n + x * y does not)
 - [ ] only allow the POST call to happen if all necessary input is ready
   - [x] add to baseline calculator
+  - [ ] add to stretch interface (this is gonna be interesting/messy)
+- [ ] allow a user to clear the history by clicking on a button.
+Technically this shouldn't be a GET or a POST.
+Look into making a DELETE request!
+(DELETE deletes info already on the server)
+  - [x] add to baseline calculator
   - [ ] add to stretch interface
+- [ ] allow a user to click on an entry in the History list to re-run that calculation.
+This should display the answer on the calculator interface like a normal calculation.
+  - [ ] add to baseline calculator
+  - [ ] add to stretch interface

+Maybe's:
 - [ ] install mathjs library and use functionality to see how it works with the STRETCH interface?
 - [ ] create math logic on server side that works with multiple numbers and order of operations? (ex.
 1+2*3) or limit user input so they can only do 2 numbers...this is hard af.
 What's protocol on using libraries like mathjs in the real world